 We are one of the UK’s leading suppliers of photography lighting

-At The Entertainment Lighting Company, we have an extensive range of genuine branded photographic lamps from top quality manufacturers such as Arri, Bowens, Broncolor, Casell, Dedolight, Elinchrom, GE Lighting, Hedler, Ianiro, Interfit, Kino Flo, Lowel, Osram, Philips, Photon Beard, Profoto, Radium, Sylvania, Ushio, Visatec and Wescott.
+At ELC Lamps Online, we have an extensive range of genuine branded photographic lamps from top-quality manufacturers such as Arri, Bowens, Broncolor, Casell, Dedolight, Elinchrom, GE Lighting, Hedler, Ianiro, Interfit, Kino Flo, Lowel, Osram, Philips, Photon Beard, Profoto, Radium, Sylvania, Ushio, Visatec and Wescott.
+Order your desired photography lighting online today!

 We stock the following types of photographic lamps: